 All addresses can be accessed in both a single-address mode or a burst mode.
-The first byte (Byte 0) of a control port write contains the 7-bit chip address plus the R/\overline{W} bit.
-The next two bytes (Byte 1 and Byte 2) together form the subaddress of the register location within the ADAU1361.
-This subaddress must be two bytes long because the memory locations within the ADAU1361 are directly addressable and their sizes exceed the range of single-byte addressing.
-All subsequent bytes (starting with Byte 3) contain the data.
+The first byte (Byte 0) of a control port write contains the 7-bit chip address plus the $R/\overline{W}$ bit.
+The next two bytes (Byte 1 and Byte 2) together form the subaddress of the register location within the ADAU1761.
+This subaddress must be two bytes long because the memory locations within the ADAU1761 are directly addressable and their sizes exceed the range of single-byte addressing.
+All subsequent bytes (starting with Byte 3) contain the data, such as control port data, program data, or parameter data.
 The number of bytes per word depends on the type of data that is being written.